dadamvince/dadamvince.github.io/_projects/4_project.md

 This project is part of an international network of researchers with the goal of investigating the digital currencies in central banks.
 The Laboratoire d'Economie Rouen Normandie ([LERN](https://lern.univ-rouen.fr/le-laboratoire-0)) of the University of Rouen leads the initiative.

 <a href="https://linuxhint.com/">Linuxhint</a>

+<p align="justify"> This project is part of an international network of researchers with the goal of investigating the digital currencies in central banks.
+The Laboratoire d'Economie Rouen Normandie <a href="https://lern.univ-rouen.fr/le-laboratoire-0">LERN</a> of the University of Rouen leads the initiative. </p>